sainthkh/online-store/diary.md

 First Goal: Big Example.
 ```
 * Created `d.ts` files for `graphql-react` and `next-graphql-react`.
 Interestingly, if there is no `@types`, you must simply write module without `import`s.
 If you add them, it doesn't work.
+* Set up code `admin` app with create-react-app and basic pages.

+# Jun 23

+* Installed some libraries.
+As it's Sunday and I went to church, I didn't count this day.

+# Day 5.
+Jun 24

+* Decided to create theme repo.
+Because theme values are used in both admin and frontend.
+  - `create-react-app` doesn't allow compilation outside 'src' file.
+So, I had to find way to transpile `.ts` files in theme repo.
+  - So, I had to use Visual Studio Code Build system. `Ctrl + Shift + B`
+  - And set up my tsconfig.json.
+Copied create-react-app tsconfig.json and changed noEmit -> false, outDir -> "./dist", declaration -> "true" and removed "allowJs" and "isolatedModule".
+  - But it constantly showed an error: "JSX element type 'Flexbox' does not have any construct or call signatures."
+It is solved simply by adding react and @types/react to themes.
+* `create-react-app` [doesn't support `dart-sass` yet](https://github.com/facebook/create-react-app/issues/5282).
+Currently, [dart-sass](https://sass-lang.com/dart-sass) is the primary implementation of SASS.
+So, I wanted to use it rather than `node-sass`.
+So, I used yarn's alias feature like `yarn add node-sass@npm:sass`.
+  - But the default package manager of lerna is `npm`.
+So, when I tried to add internal repo, it showed me `Invalid dependency type requested: alias` message.
+So, I added `"npmClient": "yarn",` to `lerna.json`.